ece362-purdue/proton-labs/lab6-spi/README.md

   - **10 bits for the OLED**.
 - CPOL and CPHA should be set to 0, as usual.
 - The endianness (bit order) should be set to MSB first, as usual.
+  - While we were writing this lab, we discovered that the SPI isn't even capable of LSB-first transmission!
+If you ever find yourself needing to use that, just flip the bits that you're transmitting.

 #### 5.2: `send_spi_cmd`